PGM-17 Thor

+The first generation of Thor missiles were rushed into service, and design mistakes resulted in a 24% launch failure rate.
+The competing PGM-19 Jupiter missile saw more use, but both were quickly eclipsed by the Air Force's long range ICBM program, which could be fired from U.S. soil.
+By 1959, with the Atlas missile well on its way to operational status, both Thor and Jupiter programs became obsolete as delivery vehicles, yet continued to be built and deployed until 1963 for political reasons and to maintain aerospace industry employment.

-The Thor and later Delta families of space launch vehicles used boosters derived from the initial Thor missile.
+The missile's lasting legacy continued as the Thor and later Delta families of space launch vehicles used boosters derived from the initial Thor missile, and continued on into the 21st century.

-History
+Development

 Fearful that the Soviet Union would deploy a long-range ballistic missile before the U.S., in January 1956 the USAF began developing the Thor, a 1500 mi intermediate-range ballistic missile.
 The program proceeded quickly as a stop-gap measure, and within three years of inception the first of 20 Royal Air Force Thor squadrons became operational in the UK.
 The UK deployment carried the codename 'Project Emily'.
 One of the advantages of the design was that, unlike the Jupiter MRBM, the Thor could be carried by the USAF's cargo aircraft of the time, which made its deployment more rapid.
 The launch facilities were not transportable and had to be built on site.
-Once the first generation of ICBMs based in the US became operational, Thor missiles were quickly retired.
+Once the first generation of ICBMs based in the U.S. became operational, Thor missiles were quickly retired.
 The last of the missiles was withdrawn from operational alert in 1963.

 A small number of Thors with "Thrust Augmented Delta" boosters and W-49 Mod 6 warheads remained operational in the anti-satellite missile role as Program 437 until April 1975.
 These missiles were based on Johnston Island in the Pacific Ocean and had the ability to destroy satellites in low Earth orbit.
 With prior warning of an impending launch, they could destroy a Soviet spy satellite soon after orbital insertion.

 Initial development

 Development of the Thor was initiated by the USAF in 1954.
-The goal was a missile system that could deliver a nuclear warhead over a distance of 1150 to 2300 mi with a CEP of 2 mi.
+The goal was a missile system that could deliver a nuclear warhead over a distance of 1150 to 2300 mi with a Circular Error Probability (CEP) of 2 mi.
 This range would allow Moscow to be attacked from a launch site in the UK.
-The initial design studies were headed by Cmdr.
-Robert Truax (US Navy) and Dr. Adolph K. Thiel (Ramo-Wooldridge Corporation, formerly of Redstone Arsenal and previously of Nazi Germany).
+The initial design studies were headed by Commander Robert Truax (U.S. Navy) and Dr. Adolph K. Thiel (Ramo-Wooldridge Corporation, formerly of Redstone Arsenal and previously of Nazi Germany).
 They refined the specifications to an IRBM with: